netdata/netdata/docs/step-by-step/step-04.md

 ![Animated GIF of editing the hostname option in netdata.conf](https://user-images.githubusercontent.com/1153921/65470784-86e5b980-de21-11e9-87bf-fabec7989738.gif)

 Netdata has dozens upon dozens of options you can change.
-To see them all, read our [daemon configuration](../../daemon/config/).
+To see them all, read our [daemon configuration](../../daemon/config/), or hop into our popular tutorial on [increasing long-term metrics storage](../tutorials/longer-metrics-storage.md).

 ## What's next?